qwwdfsad/effortless-hsdis/README.md

 ```
 and you are good to go.

-You'll need CMake and git on your machine, no other dependencies are required.
+You'll need CMake, git and any CXX compiler on your machine, no other dependencies are required.
+`build-essentials` will do.

 ## How does it work and where are the sources